Cannes 2019: Kangana Ranaut Nails It Like A Boss In A Black Pant Suit!

 Apart from Kangana, actresses Deepika Padukone and Priyanka Chopra too grabbed all attention at Cannes as they walked the red carpet.

-On the work front, Kangana will be next seen in Mental Hai Kya, Ashwini Iyer Tiwary's Panga and a biopic on Jayalalitha.
+On the work front, Kangana will be next seen in Mental Hai Kya, Ashwini Iyer Tiwary's Panga and a biopic on Jayalalithaa.

 WHAT A LOOK!
 Kangana Ranaut's DESI DRAMA At Cannes Film Festival Will Leave You Speechless